 In 2011, the Zoo opened a new outdoor public exhibit for the bonobo group.
 These rare and charismatic great apes are now able to explore 500 feet of elevated mesh passageways displayed in the Zoo’s forest.
 This unique exhibit was specially designed to replicate the bonobos’ native habitat of the Democratic Republic of Congo in Africa.

 Also in 2011, the SkyTrail Explorer Ropes Course and Zip Line opened as a new attraction option for visitors.
 This permanent activity features a 500-foot zip line and two ropes courses, one for children and one for adults.
 These adventure courses are open in the spring, summer and fall.

 In 2012, the Zoo completed the renovated entrance to the Northwestern Mutual Family Farm, which includes an outdoor museum of early farm equipment and interpretive graphics.

-Recent Zoo undertakings include the completion of the first planning phase of a new 10-year Zoo Master Plan, which will address improvements in animal exhibits, visitor attractions and amenities, service facilities and operations.
+Recent Zoo undertakings include the completion of the first planning phase of a new 20-year Zoo Master Plan, which will address improvements in animal exhibits, visitor attractions and amenities, service facilities and operations.
 Major upgrades also are slated for dining, merchandise sales, and additional service and infrastructure improvements.
 The plan serves as a guide for the Zoo for the next 20 years and beyond.